On ends of finite-volume noncompact manifolds of nonpositive curvature: Introduction

+Then $\Gamma_{\eta}$ is almost nilpotent, i.e., it contains a nilpotent subgroup of finite index.
+Moreover, the index is bounded from above by a uniform constant $I(n)>0$ depending only on $n$. \end{proposition}

-In Section \ref{b-to-nil} we will provide two proofs of Proposition \ref{sec-C-Margulis}.
+In Section \ref{b-to-nil} we will provide two proofs on the first part of Proposition \ref{sec-C-Margulis}.
 One is to use the structure of the transverse space $\widetilde{M}_\eta$.
 The other one is a direct consequence of Theorem \ref{log Margulis}, a refined version of Proposition \ref{sec-C-Margulis}, which allows $C$ to go to infinity in terms of the word norm of $\varphi$.

+\begin{remark} It is not difficult to derive the existence of the uniform constant $C$ in Proposition \ref{sec-C-Margulis} under the stronger assumption that $\widetilde{M}$ is Gromov hyperbolic (see the proof of Corollary \ref{Gromov hyperbolic}).
+In the visibility setting it is more complicated due to the lack of uniform divergence. \end{remark}

 \begin{remark} Caprace and Monod in \cite[Corollary E]{CM13} showed that for a proper cocompact CAT(0) space $X$, every finitely generated discrete subgroup of the isometry group of $X$ with zero algebraic entropy is almost nilpotent.
 Although in the proof of Theorem \ref{mt-1} we know that the transverse space $\widetilde{M}_\eta$ is a proper cocompact CAT(0) space and $\Gamma_\eta$ is a finitely generated group with zero algebraic entropy (by step-1), the group $\Gamma_\eta$ may not be a discrete subgroup of the isometry group of $\widetilde{M}_\eta$.
 For example, for the case that the curvature of $M$ has pinched negative curvature, the group $\Gamma_\eta$ acts trivially on $\widetilde{M}_\eta$.
 Thus Theorem \ref{mt-1} is not a consequence of step-1 and \cite[Corollary E]{CM13}.
 Step-2 and step-3 are necessary in our proof.
 The second named author is grateful to Prof. Monod for explaining \cite[Corollary E]{CM13} to him. \end{remark}